dmcshehan/dmcsheha/readme.md

 - 👨‍💻 A Front-end developer
 - 💻 I code, write and build little things with React JS.
-- 🌍 Obsessed with travel destinations in Europe
-- 📍 I always browse places on Google Maps
+- 🌍 Obsessed with travel destinations in Europe and always browse places on Google Maps

 #### Connect with me